mikolalysenko/drag-and-drop-files/README.md

 Hooks a listener for a file data transfer event.

 * `element` is the DOM element to listen for file events on
 * `callback(files)` is a callback that gets fired when the files are dropped on to it.
-This is just the contents of the `event.dataTransfer.files` property of the drag and drop event.
+The argument `files` is an array of all the file objects that were dragged onto the element.

 ## Credits